rahul-08-11/ci-and-cd-aws/README.md

 ## CI-CD using Github Action

+Use this template to expirement:
-This is a simple sample application to demonstrate CI-CD using Github Action and AWS EC2
+    1. CI-CD using Github Action and deploy fastapi on vps or serverless
+    2. git cli commands
+    3. docker commands